viafoura/Android-Webview-sample/README.md

 ### Other Issues

-There potentially be other issues that appear when attempting to implement Viafoura's tools in a WebView.
+There may potentially be other issues that appear when attempting to implement Viafoura's tools in a `WebView`.

 [Contact our support team at support@viafoura.com for more information and assistance](mailto:support@viafoura.com).